appium/appium/docs/en/platform-support.md

   information on these parameters.
 * Support for automating vendor-provided or third-party apps: Yes (but not when using the Selendroid backend)
+* Support for automating custom, non-standard UI controls: No